irrwahn/irrvuan/README.md

 Progressing along the flavor link chain from bottom to top, the following operations take place:

-1. The `overlay` and `xtrapkg` folders of all linked flavors are amalgamated, i.e. they are copied on top of each other, to the effect that files in higher level flavors will potentially overwrite already existing ones originating from subordinate flavors.
+1. The `overlay`, `xtrapkg` and `isolinux` folders of all linked flavors are amalgamated, i.e. they are copied on top of each other, to the effect that files in higher level flavors will potentially overwrite already existing ones originating from subordinate flavors.

 2. The respective `chrootinst`, `pkglist` and `config` files of all flavors are concatenated, in order.
 The resulting files thus